DataBiosphere/consent/CONTRIBUTING.md

 from JIRA to the GitHub issue.
 Add a brief description of your changes above the PR checkbox template.

+Include a link to the ticket that this PR addresses.
+Per our SDLC guidelines, all PRs should link to a Jira ticket that describes the full scope of changes.

 This is also a good opportunity to check that the acceptance criteria for your JIRA ticket exists and is met.
 Check with your PO if you have any questions there.
 You should also fill out a summary to go in the release notes and some